RSA & RCG

 Frequently Asked Questions

-This course is delivered over 2 full-day sessions comprising of 6 hours in a face-to-face classroom environment by a qualified trainer and assessor.
+This course is delivered over 2 full-day sessions comprising of 13 hours training in a face-to-face or virtual classroom environment by a Liquor and Gaming NSW approved trainer and assessor.

 Education entry requirements